methuselah-0/libreoffice-online-install.sh/README.md

 Builds were not working so I tried to make this fork more failsafe by having source-files set to known-to-work commits.

 Also I wanted a more commented version to better understand the installation process.

+I used this script with Nextcloud running on Debian Testing with nginx, mariadb, and php7.

 ## Prerequisites
 It's intended to be used with a running NextCloud server.